ardoq/rxbeach/docs/techniques/preventing-glitches.md

 ## Avoiding glitches in RxBeach

-In RxBeach glitches can happen in derived state streams.
+In RxBeach glitches can happen in derived state streams, or views connected to multiple streams.
 If we combine two or more streams that emit from the same root source, we will encounter a glitch in the derived stream (it will emit once for each base stream emission).

 There are two main strategies for avoiding glitches in an RxBeach state graph.
 As a guideline, you should aim to solve all glitches within your